 I tried this from my list of healthy autumn recipes for the first time last week.
 Super affordable, easy prep time and certainly heart warming, if your table is adorned with Halloween pumpkin paraphernalia then this dish pretty much looks like a continuation of your mantlepiece and doorway and, for those of you into this sort of thing, an Instagram sensation for this time of year.
-The recipe in full is available on Naturally Ella.
+Make it!

 Nothing heralds autumn in our house like Broccoli walnut rarebit, from the healthy autumn recipes found on Abel and Cole.
 Ostensibly this looks unappetising, especially for meat eaters.
 This is a whole large very green broccoli adorned with cheese and walnuts cooked in a cider sauce.